ackben0226/Price-Strategy-Using-A-B-Testing/README.md

 # Price Strategy Using A/B Testing
 ## __Can Pricing Strategy Make or Break a Business?__

-Pricing is one of the most powerful tools a business can use to shape revenue, profitability, and customer behavior.
+Pricing is one of a business's most powerful tools to shape revenue, profitability, and customer behavior.
 Yet, determining the right pricing strategy is often a complex challenge.
 How can businesses strike the perfect balance between attracting customers and maximizing profits?
 Driven by my passion for data-driven decision-making, I embarked on this project to uncover the impact of various pricing strategies—discounts, price increases, and product bundling—using A/B testing.
 By rigorously analyzing customer behavior and revenue outcomes, I aimed to answer critical questions:

 Through rigorous experimentation and analysis, I aimed to answer key questions:

-- __Do discounts drive higher revenue, or do they simply erode profit margins?__
+- __Do discounts drive higher revenue or do they simply erode profit margins?__
 - __Can a small price increase be implemented without losing customers?__
 - __Does bundling products encourage more purchases, or do customers prefer flexibility?__